Systems-Engineer/pinger-android-coding-challenge/README.md

-# Pinger Android Code Challenge
+# Pinger Android Code Challenge by Brahian Martinez

 This repo contains code that solved the following challenge,
 > Please create an Android app that downloads a text file, parses the contents, and displays the results.
-You may retrieve the file [here](https://raw.githubusercontent.com/cplachta-pinger/android_coding_challenge/master/Apache.log).
+You may retrieve the file [here](https://raw.githubusercontent.com/Systems-Engineer/pinger-android-coding-challenge/master/Apache.log).
 The file is a standard Apache web server access log.
 We’re interested in knowing the most common three-page sequences in the file.
 A three-page sequence is three consecutive requests from the same user.
 In case it helps simplify your processing, you can assume the following about the contents:
 > -   Log entries are in ascending chronological order
 > -   An IP address is unique per user
 >